cviper13/mi-essential-guide/README.md

 > These settings are recommended by [@lekrsu](https://github.com/lekrsu).
 Refer to the [SHFW Walkthrough](https://github.com/lekrsu/shfw-walkthrough) for detailed usage instructions.

 > [!CAUTION]
-> Each cell is rated for a maximum of 10A, totaling 20A maximum output.
-Using more than 15A may cause the battery to overheat.
-For speeds up to 40 km/h without hardware modifications and for drivers up to 50 kg, consider using 18A, ensuring careful monitoring to prevent overheating.
+> Drawing current at or near the rated limits may increase the temperature of the battery pack.
+It is advisable to monitor the temperature.

 ### Battery